Favoursimeon/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this is the 6th task
+This is the 7th task